 Kootenay Rockies Tourism Human Resource Strategy Report.
 September 2007.
 The Kootenay Rockies Tourism Human Resource Strategy Report was developed by tourism employers and other stakeholders in the Kootenay Rockies region to address the Human Resource issues outlined in the Labour Market Report prepared by Ruth Emery.
 The report contains both strategies and tactics to address these issues.
 This project was made possible with the generous support of Human Resources and Social Development Canada (HRSDC).

 2008 Canadian Tourism Sector Compensation Study.
 2008.
-This is a summary of a national wage, salary and benefits study conducted by the Hay Group on behalf of the Canadian Tourism Human Resource Council (CTHRC).
+This is a summary of a national wage, salary and benefits study conducted by the Hay Group on behalf of Tourism HR Canada.
 The survey covers over 76,000 individuals in the 33 most common positions in Canada's tourism and hospitality industry.

 The Developing Workforce Problem: Confronting Canadian Labour Shortages in the Coming Decades.
 December 2008.
 Dr. Jim McNiven, Professor Emeritus of Dalhousie University, along with Dr. Michael Foster of Canmac Economics Ltd., examined the workforce demographics in Nova Scotia as a case study on the labour shortage issues faced by Canada.
 The report recommended three ways to close the gap between the supply of and demand for labour.
 Report by the Atlantic Institute for Market Studies (AIMS).